Baroshem/nuxt-security/README.md

 ```

 And that's it!
 The module will now register route roules and server middlewares globally so that your application will be more secured.

+## Static site generation (SSG)

+This module is meant to work with SSR apps but you can also use this module in SSG apps where you will get a Content Security Policy (CSP) support via `<meta http-equiv>` tag.
+You can find more about configuring Content Security Policy (CSP) [here](https://nuxt-security.vercel.app/security/headers#content-security-policy).

 ## Configuration